JavierUhagon/docker-kubernetes-test-telefonica/README.md

 # Kubernetes

-To run this example with Kubernetes make sure you have Docker running, then start Minikube `$ minikube start` after that you need to set your minikube enviroment with `eval $(minikube docker-env)` finally you can use the **setup.sh** script to run the API:
+To run this example with Kubernetes make sure you have Docker running, then start Minikube `$ minikube start` after that you need to set your minikube enviroment with `$ eval $(minikube docker-env)` finally you can use the **setup.sh** script to run the API:

 `$ ./setup.sh build` will build the Docker Image from the Dockerfile in **kube/flask**